anujdeshpande/marvell-iot.github.io/docs/aws-iot/Readme.md

  - Uses the AWS IoT to AWS Lambda feature
    - A push-button press on the starter kit can trigger the an AWS Lambda function that takes an action

-The Amazon IoT User Guide provides excellent overview of the functionality offered by AWS IoT, and how it can be leveraged by the starter kit.
+The Amazon IoT User Guide provides excellent overview of the functionality offered by AWS IoT.
 It is advisable to read that document to get a better idea of the AWS IoT Service.
 This Quick Start Guide will frequently refer to the steps described in the AWS IoT User Guide wherever applicable in the flow.

 ### Configuring your AWS IoT Service